JohnKimDev/sails-hook-node-cron/README.md

 ## Getting Started

-This is a SailsJS's hook for cron task using node-cron.
-The difference between this package and other popular SailsJS's cron hook, [sails-hook-cron](https://www.npmjs.com/package/sails-hook-cron), is using [cron](https://www.npmjs.com/package/cron) package whereas this *sails-hook-node-cron* uses [node-cron](https://www.npmjs.com/package/node-cron) as main package to run a cron task.
+This is a SailsJS's hook for cron jobs using [node-cron](https://www.npmjs.com/package/node-cron).
+The difference between this package and another popular SailsJS's cron hook, `sails-hook-cron` is that `sails-hook-cron` is using [cron](https://www.npmjs.com/package/cron) package whereas this **`sails-hook-node-cron`** uses [node-cron](https://www.npmjs.com/package/node-cron) as main package to run cron jobs.

+---

-The reason I prefer *node-cron* package as a cron runner is b/c *node-cron* uses pure javascript code (setTimeout) to run a scheduled task whereas *cron* package uses [child_process](https://www.npmjs.com/package/child_process) package and *spwan* which is used in *child_process* may cause a security issue and more memory to run.
+I prefer **node-cron** package as acron runner, because **node-cron** uses pure javascript codes (setTimeout) to run a scheduled task whereas *cron* package uses **child_process** for **spwan** command.
+Using **child_process** *may* open injection vulnerabilities.
+I prefer not to use a command injection if possible, especially by 3rd party packages.
+Also if you are running multiple cron jobs, using spawned child_process may use more memory for the server.
+So for the efficiency and security reasons, I have created this new cron hook package for SailsJS.
+Happy Coding!

+---

 If you are switching from sails-hook-cron package, you will see that the parameter fields are similar with sails-hook-cron.
 You should be able to simply change the package without rewriting the cron configuration.